-- 1. Furnish acrylic latex white and lead-free yellow waterborne pavement marking paint meeting the following requirements. - a.
-Composition The exact composition is at the manufacturer's discretion except that the vehicle is to be 100 percent acrylic polymer and the paint is not to contain any ingredient listed below. - 1) Lead or chromate compounds; mercury; lead; chromate compounds; chlorinated solvents; hydrolysable chlorine derivatives; ethylene-based glycol ethers and their acetates. - 2) Meet the following requirements:
+- Furnish acrylic latex white and lead-free yellow waterborne pavement marking paint meeting the following requirements. - Composition The exact composition is at the manufacturer's discretion except that the vehicle is to be 100 percent acrylic polymer and the paint is not to contain any ingredient listed below. - a) Lead or chromate compounds; mercury; lead; chromate compounds; chlorinated solvents; hydrolysable chlorine derivatives; ethylenebased glycol ethers and their acetates.

+b) Meet the following requirements: